How to create configuration items for Windows 10 devices managed with the System Center Configuration Manager Client

 On the Device Settings page of the wizard, select the settings group that you want to configure.
-See Windows 10 configuration item settings reference in this topic for details, and then click Next.
+See Windows 10 configuration item settings reference in this article for details, and then click Next.

 If the setting that you want is not listed, select the Configure additional settings that are not in the default setting groups check box.

-On each settings page, configure the settings you require, and whether you want to remediate them when they are not compliant on devices (when this is supported).
+On each settings page, configure the settings you require, and whether you want to remediate them when they aren't compliant on devices (when this is supported).

 For each settings group, you can also configure the severity that will be reported when a configuration item is found to be noncompliant from:

-None - Devices that fail this compliance rule do not report a failure severity for Configuration Manager reports.
+None - Devices that fail this compliance rule don't report a failure severity for Configuration Manager reports.